Shattered Horizon: Development and release

 Play Magazine published a detailed preview of the game that praised the game's graphics and ambitious game design: "the lofty goal of representing FPS combat in realistic zero gravity environments has been achieved".
 The preview made special mention of the game's setting and back story, concluding with a challenge to the developer, "Let’s build a franchise".

 In March 2011, the Last Stand pack was made available as downloadable content.
 This expansion adds in single player and online co-op, as well as a new game mode.

 In August 2014, the game was removed from the Steam store, due to a lack of time from Futuremark, two years after the company was bought by Rovio Entertainment, however, you can still use keys bought from resellers to download and play the game from Steam.

 Reception

 At Metacritic, which assigns a rating out of 100 to reviews from selected critics, Shattered Horizon has received a score of 72/100 which indicates "mixed or average reviews".

 GameSpot rated Shattered Horizon 7.5/10, praising the handling of zero-gravity movement, atmospheric environments and the unique and deep combat mechanics, but citing the system requirements (particularly the requirement of DirectX 10) and the lack of single player game modes, levels and tutorial or bot support as its major setbacks.

 Post-launch, developer Futuremark Games Studio addressed some of the common criticisms by releasing several free updates to the game.
 The Moonrise map pack released February 16, 2010 added four new levels, the Firepower weapons pack released May 5, 2010 introduced new weapons and grenades and the Last Stand pack released March 17, 2011 introduced single player options with bots and a new game mode.

+Delisting

+Shattered Horizon was delisted on August 27, 2014.
+The developer posted a comment on the Steam Community page stating that the company would be focusing entirely on benchmarking software and would no longer be supporting the game.